bshroats5/Patriots_Nation/_posts/2025-10-10-2025-Patriots-Keep-Sweep-Streak-Going.md

 image_credit: "Photo from University of the Cumberlands"
 ---

 The #10 Cumberlands Patriots volleyball team continues to rewrite the history books, putting on an offensive clinic Friday evening to sweep Bethel University 3-0 (25-11, 25-11, 25-16).
 The victory not only marks their 14th consecutive sweep but also ties the program's all-time record for consecutive wins, pushing their perfect season record to 19-0.
+The Pats have won 45 straight sets.

 The Patriots' offense was simply on another level, hitting a jaw-dropping .438 as a team while suffocating the Wildcats and holding them to a .077 clip.